 top of page

 Beam Me Up Scotty!
-The Case for the Pre-Tribulation Rapture (Part 1).
+The Case for the Pre-Tribulation Rapture.

 "Beam me up, Scotty!"
 Do you remember this famous line from Star Trek?
 Captain Kirk would flip open his communication device and command his loyal Scotsman to instantaneously beam him up to the Starship Enterprise.
 I thought it so cool to be instantaneously rescued or transported in a blink of an eye.
 No more driving in traffic or waiting at airport terminals, but shout out a few commands and "Wala!", I would be at home sipping on ice tea or walking the streets of Seattle or wherever.
 That would be awesome!